 - Demonstrate accountability and confidence

 - Work more creatively and productively

-- Communicate effectively and forge strong relationships
+- Communicate effectively and forge stronger relationships

-By being aware of their strengths and the areas where they provide the greatest value, they can magnify their impact.
-This helps the organization know what they can count on each individual for and where they will be able to make the biggest impact.
-When individual contributors own their talents, they can contribute more intentionally and work toward strengthening these strengths even more.
+By being aware of their strengths and the areas where they provide the greatest value, they can magnify their impact and address any issues in management.
+This helps the organization know what they can count on each individual for and where they can make the biggest impact.
+When individual contributors own their talents and core competencies, they can contribute more intentionally and work toward strengthening these strengths even more.

-It makes a big difference if an employee is productive 5/5 days of the week than 4/5 days of the week.
-If one day every week, an employee is feeling stressed, frustrated, or burnout, you are losing 20% of the individual's productivity.
-You may have a highly skilled expert on your team.
-Still, these talents will go to waste if their inability to manage their emotions or reactions gets in the way of productive communication and collaboration.
+It makes a big difference if an employee is more productive five days a week than four days a week.
+If, one day every week, an employee is feeling stressed, frustrated, or full of negative emotions, you are losing 20% of the individual's productivity.
+Even if you have a highly skilled expert on your team, these talents will go to waste if their inability to manage their emotions or reactions gets in the way of productive communication and collaboration.

 No matter how talented your individuals are in their area of expertise, they will struggle to transform knowledge into value across your organization without critical self-leadership skills.
-Birkman's Self-Leadership employee development program is designed for individual contributors to improve performance and productivity through increased self-awareness and more intentional self-management.
+Birkman can help individual contributors improve performance and productivity through increased self-awareness and intentional self-management.